-All electric lines, transformers, sub-stations and other equipment should be treated as “live” and extremely dangerous.
-Do not let children play where they may be injured.
+All electric lines, transformers, sub-stations, and other equipment should be treated as “live” and extremely dangerous.
+Children should avoid playing in places that pose a risk.

-Call before you dig.
-If you hit an underground line, you could be seriously injured.
-By law, you could also be liable for damages.
-Before digging or moving earth, call 811, the local one-call utility locating service to locate all underground utility lines.
+If you hit an underground line while digging, you could be seriously injured and/or liable for damages.
+Before digging or moving earth, call 811, the local, one-call utility locating service to identify all underground utility lines.

-Work and play safely around trees.
-Contact Pee Dee Electric before pruning, trimming, or cutting down trees that are near overhead lines.
-Don’t let children climb trees that are near overhead lines.
+Contact Pee Dee Electric Cooperative (PDEC) before pruning, trimming, or cutting down trees that are near overhead electric lines.
+Children should avoid climbing trees that are near overhead power lines.

 Stay clear.
+Period.
 Never touch or climb on these towers.
-Overhead wires and other tower equipment carry very high-voltage electricity.

-Using a generator can be very useful, but also very dangerous.
-When connecting a generator to a main electrical supply, a professional is needed.
+A generator can be very useful, but can also pose a danger.
+When connecting a generator to a main electrical supply, rely on a trained electrician.

 Important safety precautions when using a portable generator:

-- Make sure extension cords are not frayed or worn
+- Extension cords should not be frayed or worn

-- Do not connect generator directly to your home’s main fuse box or circuit panel.
+- Do not connect a generator directly to your home’s main fuse box or circuit panel

 If you have any questions about how to properly use a portable electric generator, contact the manufacturer or a licensed electrician for assistance.

-If you are a licensed electrician, the only acceptable way of connecting a generator to your home’s electric system is through a double-pole, double-throw transfer switch.
+The proper way to connect a generator to your home’s electric system is through a double-pole, double-throw transfer switch.

-This switch disconnects your electric system from Pee Dee Electric’s power lines and will:
+This switch disconnects your electric system from PDEC’s power lines and will:

-- Eliminate the possibility of allowing your generator to send electricity onto the cooperative’s line, which is extremely dangerous and potentially deadly for our linemen who are working on a line that is supposed to be de-energized.
+- Eliminate the possibility of allowing your generator to send electricity onto PDEC’s line, which is extremely dangerous and potentially deadly for our linemen who are working on a line that is thought to be de-energized

-- Eliminate the possibility of allowing restored power from Pee Dee Electric to destroy an improperly connected generator.
+- Eliminate the possibility of destroying an improperly connected generator when PDEC restores power

-It is important to provide access to Pee Dee Electric’s men and equipment.
-If you enclose an underground service transformer or a power pole with a fence or shrubbery, you must leave a ten-foot opening to allow for equipment repairs.
+All PDEC’s meters and equipment must be accessible by its trained technicians.
+If you enclose an underground service transformer or a power pole with a fence or shrubbery, you must leave a 10-foot opening to allow for service and repairs.
 Your meter must be accessible as well.
-All plantings must be at least four feet from transformers, poles and meters.
-Remember when you plant to allow for the mature size of the planting.
+All plantings must be at least four feet from transformers, poles, and meters.
+And, don’t forget to allow enough distance for all plants to mature.

-Home emergencies and repairs can require meters to be disconnected.
-Call the Pee Dee Electric office to have your service interrupted by a trained professional.
-Unauthorized meter tampering is against South Carolina law.
+Lastly, unexpected home emergencies and repairs can require meters to be disconnected.
+Please call the PDEC office to have your service temporarily disconnected by a trained professional.
+Meter-tampering is illegal.